-- 1. If you are removing an animal prior to the sale, you must check that animal out with the following Superintendents: - Beef: Don Holliman - Swine: Lincoln Pochop or Ronnie Holub - Sheep/Goats: Donnie Wolters or Mallory Helms - 2.
-Superintendents will be responsible for overseeing the load out of their project species. - 3.
+1. If you are removing an animal prior to the sale, you must check that animal out with the following Superintendents:

+Beef & Bucket Calves: Don Holliman

+Swine: Ronnie Holub

+Sheep/Goats: Donnie Wolters or Mallory Helms

+- 2. Superintendents will be responsible for overseeing the load out of their project species. - 3.
 4-H and/FFA exhibitors will be allowed 15 minutes after the sale to spend with their animals before load out begins.
 Butcher animals will be loaded first, followed by re-sells and ending with take home animals. - 4.
 Stall check out process: Exhibitors are required to remove bedding and clean up their stall areas before leaving after the sale.
 Stall check outs will be signed off by the species Superintendent (see above).
 Exceptions are made for congregate stalling areas utilized for animal load out.